Study in Germany (legal issues)

 Find out more on the Study in Germany site

-Note: the Department for Foreigners Affairs in Ingolstadt accepts in most cases only blocked bank accounts, scholarship award notifications and declarations of commitment (Verpflichtungserklärung).
+Note: the Aliens Authority in Ingolstadt accepts in most cases only blocked bank accounts, scholarship award notifications and declarations of commitment (Verpflichtungserklärung).

 Students from EU countries may open a regular bank account at any bank of their choice.

 Students from non-EU countries who already opened blocked bank account and do not have a credit/debit card yet, can also apply at any of the banks in Ingolstadt.